-DRAFT Comments Due
+ĺ Х DRAFT Comments Due Mar 21

 FINAL Consider at GB Meeting

-х APPROVED with no changes Apr 17
+APPROVED With Changes / No Changes

-SUBJECT: Lender Recordkeeping Requirements AFFECTED SECTIONS: 3.4.A 15.5.G Recordkeeping Requirements Paid-in-Full Loans POLICY INFORMATION: 1038/Batc h 150 EFFECTIVE DATE/TRIGGER EVENT: Electronically signed notes in existence as of July 1, 2008, and all electronically signed notes created on or after July 1, 2008. suggested Departmen triggering d nts made on or after July 1, 2008.
-This aligns with the I trigger event recommendation document submitted to the nt.
-If the Department publishes guidance with a different event, the Common Manual will immediately notify schools and the change.
+SUBJECT: Lender Recordkeeping Requirements

+AFFECTED SECTIONS: 3.4.A Recordkeeping Requirements

+EFFECTIVE DATE/TRIGGER EVENT: Electronically signed notes in existence as of July 1, 2008, and all electronically signed notes created on or after July 1, 2008.

+Assignments made on or after July 1, 2008.
+This aligns with the suggested trigger event recommendation document submitted to the Department.
+If the department publishes guidance with a different triggering event, the Common Manual will immediately notify schools and lenders of the change.